helenclx/leilukin-site/src/shrines/starwarskotor/articles/partyswap-management-takeover.md

 updated: 2023-10-11
 desc: "Official announcement about me taking over the management and development of DarthTyren's PartySwap mod for Star Wars: Knights of the Old Republic II."
 tags: kotor 2 articles
-categories: ["star wars kotor 2", "video game mods"]
+topics: ["star wars kotor 2", "video game mods"]
 ---

 Starting from 11 July 2023, I, Leilukin, have officially taken over the management and development of DarthTyren's [PartySwap](https://deadlystream.com/files/file/544-partyswap/) mod for Star Wars: Knights of the Old Republic: The Sith Lords.